dadmehrdi/Machine-Learning/README.md

 ### Thesis Work
 Files with names starting with "thesis" contain the R code for my Ph.D. thesis in Economics.

-This code aims to answer critical questions in the Industrial Organization and Applied Microeconomics field.
+This code aims to answer critical questions in the fields of industrial organization and applied microeconomics.
 It utilizes a variety of econometric techniques to analyze data and generate insights.
 If you want more context on the research questions and methodologies, please look at the Working Papers section in my resume.

 ### Machine Learning Projects
 Files with names starting with "ML" are part of a machine learning course project.

 "ML3-A6" aims to implement Principal Component Analysis (PCA) on the MNIST dataset.
 The primary objective is to reduce the dimensionality of the dataset while maintaining as much variability in the data as possible.

-"ML4-A5" aims to build and evaluate different deep learning architectures, including logistic regression, single-layer, and convolutional neural networks, for image classification on the CIFAR-10 dataset using PyTorch.
+"ML4-A5" aims to build and evaluate different deep learning architectures, including logistic regression, single-layer, and convolutional neural networks, for image classification on the CIFAR-10 dataset, using PyTorch.
 It also involves hyperparameter tuning to optimize the models, targeting at least 70% accuracy on a validation set.

 "ML5-A3" aims to implement Kernel Ridge Regression on a synthetic dataset to predict a function.
 The project involves hyperparameter optimization via cross-validation and leverages non-parametric bootstrap techniques to construct confidence intervals for the predicted outcomes.